nvanwyen/hive-odci/doc/con6359/OpenWorld2016.md

 systems and services in support of national protection.
-Currently at USCS Customs and Border Protection (CBP) the Office of Information and Technology Nick is assigned to the Targeting and System Analysis Program Office where he is part of an elite Database Administration Team responsible for the worldi's largest production Exadata farm.
+Currently at USCS Customs and Border Protection (CBP) the Office of Information and Technology Nick is assigned to the Targeting and System Analysis Program Office where he is part of an elite Database Administration Team responsible for the world's largest production Exadata farm.
 Nick can be contacted at nvanwyen@mtihq.com.